hyperledger/iroha-2-docs/src/api/config/glossary.md

 # Glossary

-This page contains explanations of some types and topics shared across multiple configuration parameters.
+This page contains the definitions and brief explanations of some types and topics shared across multiple configuration parameters.

 ## Numeric Types